cristianoliveira/ergo/README.md

 ## Why?

-When dealing with multiple apps locally is really annoyoing have to remember each port that represent each service and it's worse when you have microservices.
+When dealing with multiple apps locally is really annoying have to remember each port that represent each service and it's gets even worse when you have microservices.
 So I wanted a simple way to give a proper local domain for each app.
 Ergos comes to solve this simple problem.